pyOpenSci/software-peer-review/software-peer-review-guide/editor-in-chief-guide.md

 ### 3. ✔️ Ensure that the package onboarding survey is filled out.

-Thank the authors graciously for filling our our survey.
+Thank the authors graciously for filling out our survey.
 They can skip sections of it if they wish.
 We do need their contact information to stay in touch about package maintenance.
 We also want to track their experience with our review process and